YinZhengxun/mt-exercise-02/word_language_model/README.md

 python main.py --cuda --emsize 1500 --nhid 1500 --dropout 0.65 --epochs 40
 python main.py --cuda --emsize 1500 --nhid 1500 --dropout 0.65 --epochs 40 --tied
 ```

+###DATASET  EXPERIMENT DESCRIPTION
+'''
+I. Dataset Description
+For this experiment, we used the Parliament Corpus from the Cornell ConvoKit, which contains real transcripts from British parliamentary debates.
+The language is formal and grammatically rich, making it a suitable dataset for training a language model.

+The original dataset is in .jsonl format.
+We wrote a preprocessing script extract_parliament.py to extract the "utterance" text field and convert it to plain text.

+To balance model quality and training efficiency, we extracted approximately 10,000 text snippets, which were randomly shuffled and split into train.txt, valid.txt, and test.txt stored in the data/parliament_subset/ directory.

+II.
+Code Modifications
+Preprocessing Script

+Added extract_parliament.py to parse and prepare the text data from utterances.jsonl.

+Training Script (main.py)

+Modified to accept the custom dataset path (--data data/parliament_subset).

+During training, the vocabulary (idx2word) is saved as a vocab.pkl file for use during generation.

+Text Generation Script (generate.py)

+Added --vocab argument to load the vocabulary file.

+The generated output now uses actual words instead of token IDs, using reverse lookup from the vocabulary.

+III.
+Generation Output
+The generated text reflects the formal tone and structure of parliamentary speech.
+Sample output includes proper use of sentence boundaries, rhetorical phrasing, and named entities like:

+"I thank my hon.
+Friend for his question.
+It is important that we continue to support local authorities..."

+While some sequences are syntactically awkward, the model demonstrates promising coherence given limited data and training epochs.